WHAT IS PET INSURANCE?

 Coverage depends on the plan you choose.
 Most plans cover accidents and illnesses, but you can also select an accident-only plan.
 Accident coverage includes coverage for injuries and emergencies related to accidents, like torn ligaments, bite wounds, broken bones, lodged foreign objects, and ingestion of toxic substances.

 Illness coverage includes coverage for the treatment of all kinds of illnesses, including cancer, arthritis, allergies, digestive problems, and UTIs.
 Plans can also cover hereditary and congenital conditions, dental disease, and destructive behavioral issues.
-For a full list of everything that’s covered, see here.
+For a full list of everything that’s covered, see here

 WHAT IS NOT COVERED?

-No pet insurance company can cover pre-existing conditions.
+No pet insurance provider can cover pre-existing conditions.
 Pre-existing conditions are health issues or conditions noted by you or your vet before your policy becomes active.
 But there’s good news!
 With Prudent Pet, this doesn’t mean these condition will never be covered in the future.
 An injury or illness that is cured and doesn’t show symptoms or require treatment for 180 days will no longer be regarded as pre-existing, with the exception of knee and ligament conditions.
 If a knee or ligament condition occurs before the coverage effective date or during a waiting period, any future ones won’t be covered.

 Expenses related to things like breeding, pregnancy, and aesthetic or cosmetic procedures are also not covered.
-For a full list of what’s not covered, see here.
+For a full list of what’s not covered, see here

 HOW LONG IS MY QUOTE VALID?